gochev/javabeer/README.md

     rhc app create javabeer diy-0.1

-This command creates an application *javabeer* using *DIY* cartridge and clones the repository to *boot* directory.
+This command creates an application *javabeer* using *DIY* cartridge and clones the repository to *javabeer* directory.

 # Step 2: Add MySQL cartridge to application